What is a local category synonym?

 A new patent application from Google points to a method of recognizing, from user log files and user data, that categories which a business could be listed within may be synonyms, so that inclusion in one should mean inclusion in another.

 This query refinement approach may improve search results by understanding that someone searching for a bar is also likely to be searching for a tavern.
-This approach may have broader implications that just for Google Maps
+This approach may have broader implications than just for Google Maps.
+There is potential value in a local category synonym for both Google Maps and Google organic search.

 Queries can present troubles for a search engine when they are too broad or too specific, and when they include homonyms – words which sound the same and may be spelled the same but have different meanings.
 Sometimes context is necessary to determine which meaning is intended, and the offering of query refinements may help provide that context.